CrazyICT/ktor-rest-api-demo/README.md

-# Ktor REST API DI
+# Ktor REST API demo

+A simple REST API demo application, build in Kotlin with the Ktor framework.